From the Wikipedia article on Portuguese orthography:

 The others all combine with semivowels y and w to form both rising and falling diphthongs, and even triphthongs.

-There are also nasal versions of the closed vowels :
+There are also nasal versions of the closed and mid vowels :

 As usual, Shwa writes stressed vowels with high letters.